-Com ments: Home ely Remedies & Self-Care Yes No Any Action Required Action to be completed by (name) Date Resolved 1 Have homely remedies been authorised by service user's GP and documentation in place?
+Com Comments: Home Homely Remedies Yes No Any Action Required Action to be completed by (name) Date Resolved 1 Have homely remedies been authorised by service user's GP and documentation in place?
 2 Are homely remedies segregated and in date?
 3 If a homely remedy has been administered has this been recorded correctly on the MAR chart?
-4 Are self-care items documented on the MAR chart?
-Com ments: l 1 1
+Com Comments: